Approximating Nash Social Welfare by Matching and Local Search: Introduction

 \paragraph{Submodular and subadditive valuation functions} A set function $v:\, 2^{\aG} \to \RR$ is \emph{monotone} if $v(S)\le v(T)$ whenever $S\subseteq T$.
 A monotone set function with $v(\emptyset) = 0$ is also called a \emph{valuation function} or simply {\em valuation}.
 The function $v:\, 2^{\aG} \to \RR$ is \emph{submodular} if

 and \emph{subadditive} if

 We assume the valuation functions are given by value oracles that return $v(S)$ for any $S\subseteq \aG$ in $O(1)$ time.

+\paragraph{$\nfrac12$-EFX allocations} Envy-freeness is one of the most desirable fair division concepts.
+However, for indivisible goods, exact envy-freeness is generally unattainable: if there is only one desirable item, all but one agent will necessarily be envious.
+This limitation has motivated a rich line of work introducing and analyzing various relaxations.
+Among these, envy-freeness up to any item (EFX) is the strongest and widely regarded as the most compelling fairness notion in the discrete setting with equal entitlements~\cite{caragiannis2019unreasonable}.
+An allocation $\cS=(S_i)_{i\in \aA}$ is said to be EFX if

+That is, no agent envies another agent's bundle after the removal of any single item from that agent's bundle.
+It is not known whether EFX allocations always exist or not, even in the additive case with more than three agents, and it is regarded as ``fair division's biggest open question''~\cite{Procaccia20}.
+This motivated the study of its relaxation $\alpha$-EFX for an $\alpha \in (0, 1)$, where an allocation $\cS$ is said to be $\alpha$-EFX if

+The best-known $\alpha$, for which the existence is known, is $\nfrac12$ for submodular valuations, albeit with the efficiency guarantee of $O(n)$-approximation to the symmetric NSW problem~\cite{PlautR18, chaudhury2021fair}.

 \paragraph{Our contributions} Our main theorem on NSW is the following. \begin{theorem} For any $\eps>0$, there is a deterministic polynomial-time $(nw_{\max}+2+\eps) \ee$-approxi\-mation algorithm for the asymmetric Nash social welfare problem with submodular valuations.
 For symmetric instances, the algorithm returns a $(4+\varepsilon)$-approximation.
-The number of arithmetic operations and value oracle calls is polynomial in $n$, $m$, and $1/\eps$. \end{theorem} Algorithm~\ref{alg:NSW-template} in Section~\ref{sec:overview} presents the algorithm asserted in the theorem.
-Note that $n w_{\max}$ is the ratio between the maximum weight $w_{\max}$ and the average weight ($1/n$).
+The number of arithmetic operations and value oracle calls is polynomial in $n$, $m$, and $1/\eps$. \end{theorem} Algorithm~\ref{alg:NSW-template} in Section~\ref{sec:nsw-alg} presents the algorithm asserted in the theorem.
+Note that $n w_{\max}$ is the ratio between the maximum weight $w_{\max}$ and the average weight $1/n$.
 In the symmetric case, when all weights are $w_i = {1}/{n}$, this bound gives $(3+\eps)\ee < 8.2$.
 In this case, we can improve the analysis to obtain a $(4+\eps)$-approximation algorithm.

-In Appendix~\ref{sec:appendix}, we present a slightly stronger version of Theorem~\ref{thm:main} for the asymmetric case.
-In particular, the bound improves to $(nw_{\max}+1+\eps) \ee$ for $w_{\max}\ge 3.5/n$.
+Very recently, Bei, Feng, Hu, Li, and Zhang \cite{bei2025nashsocialwelfaresubmodular} tightened the analysis of the algorithm in Theorem~\ref{thm:main}, improving the factor to $3.56+\varepsilon$.

-As our second main result, we show that a $\nfrac12$-EFX allocation with high NSW value exists and can also be efficiently found.
+As our second result, we show that a $\nfrac12$-EFX allocation with high NSW value exists and can also be efficiently found.
 We give a general reduction for subadditive valuations.
+An allocation $\cS=(S_i)_{i\in \aA}$ is called \emph{complete} if every item is included, i.e., $\bigcup_{i\in\aA}S_i=\aG$; otherwise, it is called \emph{partial}.
 In the context of $\nfrac12$-EFX allocations, $\NSW(\cS)$ will always refer to the NSW value of allocation $\cS$ in the symmetric case ($w_i=1/n$ for all $i\in \aA$).